xelis-project/xelis-blockchain/README.md

 ## Client Protocol

 XELIS integrate along with BlockDAG a way to accept multiple times the same TX and only execute it one time.
+Instead of excluding the whole block because we have a collision with another blockDAG branch for a TX, we just don't execute the TX and keep its hash.

 The same TX can be contained in multiple blocks only if:
 - TX is not executed in stable height
 - TX is not included in block Tips (previous blocks)